 2. Phone Mount — One-Handed, Every Time

 Three failed phone mounts before I got this right.
 Suction cups that dropped in July heat, vent clips that rattled at anything above 60mph, and a cheap magnetic holder that somehow drained the battery through the case.
-I eventually landed on the Belkin MagSafe Car Vent Mount Pro and I haven't thought about it since.
+I eventually landed on the ESR HaloLock MagSafe Car Vent Mount and I haven't thought about it since.
+Snap-on magnetic alignment, solid vent grip, and at under £22 it's a fraction of the price of the big-brand alternatives.
 That's exactly what you want from a phone mount.

 Pros